 Research by IDC estimates that salespeople spend 7 hours or more per week — nearly one whole day — searching for information to prepare for sales calls.
 Despite this time spent, IDC also found that one in three sales are estimated to be lost as a result of poor sales preparation.

 Companies can address this challenge by making it easier for sales reps to always have instant access to the information they need.
-Online video platforms like Panopto allows reps to search inside a “Enterprise YouTube” of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.
+Online video platforms like Panopto allows reps to search inside an “Enterprise YouTube” of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.

 Onboarding new sales representatives can be costly, especially when training is performed in instructor-led classroom settings.
 The productivity loss from pulling sales managers away from sales activities to perform training must be considered in addition to the tangible costs of travel, lodging, and logistics.

-Sales enablement processes doesn’t apply to just your employees — they can help develop your sales prospects as well.
+The sales enablement processes doesn’t only apply to your employees — they can help develop your sales prospects as well.
 Video can help you communicate with prospects in a more compelling way through personalized presentations and communications.
 According to Internet Retailer magazine, 85% of people are more likely to buy a product after watching an explainer video.
 Another study by Experian indicates that embedding a video in an email increased the email’s conversion rate by an average of 21 percent over using a static image alone.

 At the same time, video analytics can provide valuable insight into prospect activity, including: